sonic-net/SONiC/doc/system-telemetry/process-docker-stats.md

 ### Enable sonic streaming telemetry agent to send Process and docker stats data

 ##### Part 1
 For 1st part, Daemon code will be added under sonic-buildimage/files/image_config.
-A Daemon will start when OS starts and upload Process and docker stats data every 2 mins to state-DB.
+A Daemon will start when OS starts.
+At ever 2min interval it will do following:
+Delete all entries for Process and Docker stats from state db Update Process and Docker stats data to state-DB.
+Update last update time for process and Docker stats.

 Details of CLI and state-DB given below.

 ##### Part 2
 From state-DB data need to be available via telemetry agent